-If the patient has made the choice during his or her lifetime to register as an organ and tissue donor, our team counsels and supports the donor’s family as we honor the donor’s decision to share life.
+If the patient has made the choice during his or her lifetime to register as an organ, eye and tissue donor, our team counsels and supports the donor’s family as we honor the donor’s decision to share life.
 If the patient has not made a decision, the patient’s family is invited to make the choice about donation on their loved one’s behalf.

 After the patient or his or her family makes the decision to give the gift of life, our clinical staff consults with the United Network for Organ Sharing (UNOS) and transplant hospitals to find matches on the national waiting list.
-When matches are found, organs are allocated based on need and proximity so that those who are in the most need nearby are able to receive a life-saving transplant from the generous donor.
+When matches are found, organs are allocated based on need and proximity so that those who are in the most need nearby are able to receive a lifesaving transplant from the generous donor.

 To learn more about how donor organs are matched to potential recipients, click here.

 Tissue and ocular donation is an incredible gift that saves, heals and gives sight to many people in the United States each year.
-From heart valves that repair congenital heart defects to ligaments that restore mobility and corneas that give the gift of sight, tissue and ocular donation offers hope and healing for many.
+From heart valves that repair congenital heart defects to ligaments that restore mobility and eye that give the gift of sight, tissue and ocular donation offers hope and healing for many.

-DNA’s tissue and ocular recovery teams perform the recovery and send the donated tissue to one of our partners who prepare the tissue for the life-saving or life-healing transplantation.
+DNA’s tissue and ocular recovery teams perform the recovery and send the donated tissue to one of our partners who prepare the tissue for the lifesaving or life-healing transplantation.